Register New Revision

 2019 — AIAG-VDA FMEA Handbook (1st Edition)

 AIAG and VDA jointly publish a harmonised FMEA methodology.
-Landmark change: the Risk Priority Number (RPN) is eliminated and replaced by the Action Priority (AP) system — a structured S/O/D lookup table that ensures high-severity failures always receive appropriate attention.
+Landmark change: the Risk Priority Number (RPN) is eliminated and replaced by the Action Priority (AP) system.
 This tool implements the official AIAG-VDA 2019 AP logic.

 2024 — AIAG Control Plan Reference Manual (4th Edition) — Current Standard